-- Mix the flax seeds and water and set aside for 10 minutes while you prep the other parts.2 tablespoon ground flax seeds, 60 ml water
+- Mix the flax seeds and water and set aside for 10 minutes while you start the rest of the recipe.2 tablespoon ground flax seeds, 60 ml water

 - Break up the chocolate into pieces and put in a glass jug with the coconut oil.
 Melt by microwaving in 30 second intervals, stirring well between each.
 (It usually takes me about 1-2 minutes depending on how quickly I take it out of the microwave each time).150 g vegan dark chocolate, 100 g coconut oil

 - Whizz the dry ingredients in a food processor briefly until well combined with no lumps.
 (Thermomix setting: 15 secs / sp.
 5).
-Set aside.150 g ground almonds, 120 g dark muscovado sugar, 50 g gluten-free plain flour mix, 40 g cacao powder, 1 teaspoon baking powder, ¼ teaspoon Himalayan pink salt
+Set aside.150 g ground almonds, 120 g dark muscovado sugar, 50 g gluten-free plain flour blend, 40 g cacao powder, 1 teaspoon gluten-free baking powder, ¼ teaspoon fine salt

-- Whizz the wet ingredients, the flax mixture and the melted chocolate and oil mixture in the same food processor (no need to wash it out) until smooth with only very small lumps of beetroot (don’t worry, these won’t show in the finished brownie).
+- Whizz the wet ingredients (including the cooked beetroot), the flax mixture and the melted chocolate and oil mixture in the same food processor (no need to wash it out) until smooth with only very small lumps of beetroot (don’t worry, these won’t show in the finished brownie).
 (Thermomix setting: 30 secs / sp.
-8).140 ml oat milk, 120 g cooked beetroot, 1 teaspoon vanilla extract
+8).140 ml oat milk, 120 g well cooked soft beetroot, 1 teaspoon vanilla extract

 - Add the dry ingredients back into the food processor with the wet ingredients.
 Whizz together briefly (or pulse) until the ingredients are all combined.
 (Thermomix setting: 15 secs / sp.
 5).